SCDNR Frequently Asked Questions

 Q: If I have used all of my turkey tags for the season, can I take someone else hunting and call for them?

 A: YES, hunters who have used all of their tags may call or guide for other hunters provided they possess their tag form and a valid hunting license.

 Q: How old does my child need to be before they are required purchase a hunting or fishing license?

 A: Any person age 16 or older must possess a valid hunting or fishing license while hunting or fishing in South Carolina.

-Q: Is my child who is under age 16 required to have tags to hunt deer or turkey?
+Q: Is my child who is under age 16 required to have tags to hunt deer, turkey or bear?

-A: YES, anyone who hunts for turkey or deer must have a set of tags no matter their age, except on designated youth days.
+A: YES, anyone who hunts for turkey, deer or bear must have a set of tags no matter their age, except on designated youth days.
 Tags are available at each of the five regional SCDNR offices.
 See Directory South Carolina DNR for office locations.

 Q: Can I camp on WMA properties?